The Bestselling Books Behind TV Shows

 Pretty Little Liars

 The American teen drama Pretty Little Liars, which aired on ABC Family between 2010 to 2016, spawned a cult following of millions of young viewers.
 The show was loosely based on Sara Shephard’s young adult novel series called “Pretty Little Liars,” which follows the lives of four teenage girls whose lives are turned upside down when a stranger threatens to unveil long-buried secrets.
 While the show shares similarities with the book, everything from the characters’ looks to the appearance (and disappearance) of supporting characters have been altered in the series.
 The show has led to other spinoffs, including Pretty Little Liars: The Perfectionists, which is set to air on the cable channel Freeform in 2019.
-Find out the other young adult novels grown-ups secretly love.

 The new Amazon Video Series Jack Ryan is based upon Tom Clancy’s “Ryanverse” novels, the first of which, The Hunt for Red October, was published in 1984.
 While numerous Tom Clancy/Jack Ryan novels have been adapted for film, this is the first television series to feature Clancy’s most famous fictional character.
 Starring John Krasinski as Ryan, the series bears no resemblance to any of the plots in Clancy’s novels; in fact, other than the titular character, the series serves as a completely original story with brand new adventures.
 Don’t miss our list of the best thriller novels of all time.